 Students often learn the basics of metric units, but are not fluent in them.
 Especially in physics, it is important not just to perform abstract calculations, but to be able to mentally picture what measurements look like.

-How heavy is a 10kg weight?
+- How heavy is a 10kg weight?

 - How short is someone who is 155cm tall?

 The standard unit of length used in physics today is the meter, which is roughly the distance from the tip of your nose to the end of your outstretched arm.
 The meter sticks you have in your classroom do not have this accuracy.

 The standard unit of mass is the kilogram.
 A one-kilogram mass corresponds to a weight of approximately 2.2 pounds.
 Mass and weight are not the same property.
 Weight is the product of the gravitational acceleration, g, and the mass of the object: W=mg.
 The corresponding standard weight unit is the Newton, where 4.45 Newtons is equal to 1 pounds.